jonnonz1/nz-statute-book/acts/public/2012/ngati-whatua-orakei-claims-settlement-act-2012.md

 **Regulations**

 ### 76 Regulations
-The Governor-General may, by Order in Council, make regulations for 1 or more of the following purposes:
+(1) The Governor-General may, by Order in Council, make regulations for 1 or more of the following purposes:
   (a) facilitating the ability of the Reserves Board to grant leases or licences over the whenua rangatira pursuant to section 68:
   (b) prescribing any act or thing necessary to render more effectual the administration of the Reserves Board, or its management of the whenua rangatira:
   (c) providing for any other matters that are contemplated by or necessary for giving full effect to the provisions of this Part or necessary for the due administration of this Part.
+(2) Regulations under this section are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ## Part 5 — Transitional provisions, consequential amendments, etc